vs TradogramVendor comparison

 Tradogram and LineNow are not competing for the same customer.
 If you're considering both, you're likely either over- or under-shooting your actual need.
 Tradogram is approval-and-AP-first.
 LineNow is consumption-and-supplier-comms-first.
 Both touch procurement, from opposite ends.

-For most SMBs — and especially for any operator running on a POS like Shopify, Square, Toast, Faire, or Clover — LineNow is the larger and more useful system at a fraction of the cost.
+For most SMBs — and especially for any operator running on a POS like Shopify, Square, Toast, Faire, or Clover — LineNow is the better-fit workflow when supplier communication and receiving variance are the daily pain.

 Related